 The contractor is required to use renewable diesel to fuel their construction equipment when there is a bid item for "Renewable Diesel Report."
-Construction equipment subject to Title 13, Section 2449 of Code of Regulations (13 CCR 2449)
+Construction equipment subject to Title 13, Section 2449 of Code of Regulations (13 CCR 2449),

-must be fueled with renewable diesel.
+"General Requirements for In-Use Off-Road Diesel-Fueled Fleets," must be fueled with renewable diesel.
 This requirement applies to all prime contractors and subcontractors who perform roadway excavation, except when the subcontracted quantity in roadway excavation is less than 5,000 cubic yards.